Thua Thien Hue Province General Information

 Thua Thiên-Hue is a province in the North Central Coast region of Vietnam, approximately in the centre of the country.
 Thua Thien Hue province borders Quang Tri province to the north and Đà Nang to the south, Laos to the west and the East Sea to the east.
 The province has 128 km of coastline, 22,000 ha of lagoons and over 200,000 ha of forest.
 There is an extensive complex of imperial tombs and temples in Hue.

-The Nguyen lords ruled the area until it taken over the Trinh clan in 1775.
+The Nguyen lords ruled the area until it took over the Trinh clan in 1775.

 Capital of Vietnam